musketeers-moratuwa/musketeers-backend/README.md

     DB_USER=your_db_user
     DB_PASSWORD=your_db_password
     DB_NAME=musketeers_db
+    JWT_SECRET=yourSuperSecretKeyForJWTGeneration123!@#
     ```
     Replace `your_db_user`, `your_db_password`, and `musketeers_db` with your actual MySQL credentials and desired database name.
+    **Important:** Replace `yourSuperSecretKeyForJWTGeneration123!@#` with a strong, unique secret key for signing JWTs.
 4.  **Database Setup:**
     Ensure your MySQL server is running.
 Create the database specified in your `.env` file (e.g., `musketeers_db`).
     ```sql
     CREATE DATABASE musketeers_db;
     ```
-    You will also need to create a `products` table.
+    You will also need to create `products` and `users` tables.
 A script or migration tool can be added later for this.
-For now, you can use a SQL client to create it:
+For now, you can use a SQL client to create them:
     ```sql
     USE musketeers_db;